 Yes, we need to remember, but remembering does not necessitate keeping pain, hurt, resentment, and anger alive in our hearts.
 We can remember with compassion, and that is more powerful.
 By forgiving, we let go of our anger, and by doing that, we cease our own suffering.

 When you visualize Chenrezig, bring him into the concentration camps.
 Imagine him in the trains, in the prisons, in the gas chambers.
 Visualize Chenrezig in Auschwitz, in Dachau, in the other camps.
 And as we recite the compassion mantra, imagine the brilliant light of compassion radiating from Chenrezig and permeating every atom of these places and of the people who were in them.
-This light of loving-kindness and compassion purifies the suffering, the hate, and the misconceptions of all the beings—Jews, political prisoners, gypsies, Nazis, ordinary Germans who turned a blind eye in order to save their own skin—and heals all that pain.
+This light of loving-kindness and compassion purifies the suffering, the hate, and the misconceptions of all the beings—Jews, political prisoners, gypsies, Nazis, ordinary Germans who refused to see in order to save their own skin—and heals all that pain.

 We chanted the mantra together for over half an hour, and the room was charged.
 Very few times have I meditated with a group that was so concentrated.

 The next day a young man asked me, “Most of the people who operated or lived in the concentration camps died many years ago.
 How could our meditation purify all of them?”
 Pause.